MrYsLab/s3-extend/docs/arduino.md

 ## Step 5: Compile And Upload FirmataPlus Into The Arduino

-Select File/Examples and from the drop-down list select FirmataExpress.
+Select File/Examples and from the drop-down list, select FirmataExpress.

 <img src="../images/select_firmata_express.png" > </br>